KorfLab/intronomicon/bakeoff/README.md

 Todo...

 - Genes are currently only on the positive strand
+	- meaning introns are all GT..AG
+	- there is no coding sequence implied
 - No non-canonical splice sites yet
-- Reads should also be varied:
+- There should be a companion read mutator
 	- substitution
 	- indels
 	- trans-spliced leaders